aadeexyz/orbital/README.md

 ### Libraries

 -   `WadScale.sol` - Handles scaling to and from WAD.
 -   `TickBitmap.sol` - Handles storing and traversing of ticks in a bitmap.
-Based on `LibBit` from Solday.
+Based on `LibBit` from Solady.
 -   `TickNav.sol` - Exposes higher level functions to traverse through ticks.
 -   `OrbitalMath.sol` - Core math: closed-form segment quotes, invariant updates, and tick guards.